latchk3y/zb/README.md

 - **Shell completion**: Tab-completion for bookmark names (bash/zsh/fish)

 ### CONTRIBUTION
-Getting this particular program to work on Windows is technically possible, however, I have spent the majority of development on Linux.
-If someone with more experience using the actual nightmare that is Windows CLI tools would be willing to look over the (mostly generated) code for the windows side of this particular program, that would be greatly appreciated.
+Getting this particular program to work on Windows is technically possible.
+However, my primary operating system is Linux, and my very limited attempts at trying to get this to work on Windows via DeepSeek generation have resulted in running head-long into the substantial amount of baby-proofing on that operating system.

+The core Zig file has already been tested and definitively returns what it's supposed to, alongside with the installation script moving everything to the appropriate folders, so all that remains is a batch file (run.bat) to make use of these functions.
+If you're familiar with how batch files work and think you can make use of the core zig file to do it, please feel free to get in touch!

 ### LICENSE
 Unlicense - Do whatever you want with this code.
 No warranties, no restrictions.